stIncMale/stincmale.github.io/_posts/2019-05-06-make-app-behavior-consistent.markdown

     [OpenJDK] is a [community](https://openjdk.java.net/groups/) whose main goal is developing an [open-source](https://opensource.com/resources/what-open-source) implementation of the Java SE Specification.
-    [OpenJDK JDK](https://openjdk.java.net/projects/jdk/) is a proper name of the JDK developed by the OpenJDK community, but it is ridiculous and is usually shortened to just OpenJDK where it does not cause ambiguity.
+    [OpenJDK JDK](https://openjdk.java.net/projects/jdk/) is a proper name of the JDK developed by the OpenJDK community ("OpenJDK" is an adjective here according to [JDK-8205956 Fix usage of “OpenJDK” in build and test instructions](https://bugs.openjdk.java.net/browse/JDK-8205956)), but it is ridiculous and is usually shortened to just OpenJDK where it does not cause ambiguity.
     We may see the usage of the full name, for example, on the page [How to download and install prebuilt OpenJDK packages](https://openjdk.java.net/install/index.html):
     <q markdown="1">"Oracle's OpenJDK JDK binaries for Windows, macOS, and Linux are available on release-specific pages of [jdk.java.net](https://jdk.java.net/)"</q>.